dotmpe/docker-arduino/ReadMe.md

 The fedora and centos images have permission issues on the USB tty device, but I'm not too experienced with RH-based OS; its probably some apparmor thing?

+Maybe should add sudo, or cleanup sudoers stuff.

 The Docker hub build is fairly long, would be nice to split up to branches.
 And add version numbers to keep older versions.

+Might want to test with proper docker volumes iso. mounts.

 Also up for build/test is a golang based install.